 This major is a 71-credit, two-calendar-year program that exceeds the College's core requirements for an associate of applied science degree.
 Extensive classroom, laboratory, and clinical/field experience prepare the graduate to take the National Registry of Emergency Medical Technician examination and become certified as an EMT-Paramedic.
 Emergency Medical Service courses meet or exceed the National EMS Education Standards for Paramedic as prescribed by the National Highway Traffic Safety Administration (NHTSA).
 In addition to Emergency Medical Service courses, students complete directed health electives to support, develop, and/or enhance their role as public safety and health care providers.
 A scholarly written presentation will be completed in the final semester to synthesize, analyze, and develop solutions to a pre-hospital health care issue or problem.

 The Pennsylvania Department of Health requires all paramedic students to hold Pennsylvania EMT certification prior to beginning clinical rotations as a paramedic student.
-Pre-program students who are not certified may obtain EMT certification through the non-credit EMT program offered through Workforce Development and Continuing Education at Penn College.
+Pre-program students who are not certified may obtain EMT certification through the non-credit EMT program offered through Workforce Development at Penn College.

 Graduates have a diverse set of skills and abilities that could prepare them for employment in the natural gas industry.